ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 **Generative AI (GenAI)**, a subset of DL, as its name suggests, generates artificial content - whether text, photos, images, sound - based on learned patterns.
 The applications of GenAI are increasing, penetrating the worlds of media, social, finance and even now the [public sector](https://dl.acm.org/doi/10.1145/3700140).

 **Large Language Models (LLMs)**, is an application of GenAI to generate human-like text and language by learning from extensive textual data inputs.
-The term "Large" refers to the sheer scale of these models — both in terms of the size of their architecture and the vast amount of textual data input  the models are trained on.
+The term "Large" refers to the sheer scale of these models — both in terms of the size of their architectures and the vast amount of textual data input  the models are trained on.

 ## History and Background